Pakistan doesn’t want escalation with India: Qureshi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Foreign Minister Makhdoom Shah Mehmood Qureshi on Wednesday said Pakistan does not want an escalation with India, which requires only two sentences to add fuel to fire.
+ISLAMABAD: Foreign Minister Makhdoom Shah Mehmood on Wednesday said that Pakistan did not want escalation with India as it required only two sentences.

-The foreign minister said he has many things to say about the attitude of India with regards to ties with Pakistan but Islamabad always strived for friendly relations with all its neighbours.
-He expressed these views while talking to the media after his meeting with the World Bank delegation.
+He said that he had many things to say about the attitude of India with regard to ties with Pakistan but Pakistan always strived for friendly ties with all its neighbours.
+He expressed these views while talking to media men after his meeting with World Bank delegation.

-ISLAMABAD: Foreign Minister Makhdoom Shah Mehmood Qureshi on Wednesday said Pakistan does not want an escalation with India, which requires only two sentences to add fuel to fire.
+ISLAMABAD: Foreign Minister Makhdoom Shah Mehmood on Wednesday said that Pakistan did not want escalation with India as it required only two sentences.

-The foreign minister said he has many things to say about the attitude of India with regards to ties with Pakistan but Islamabad always strived for friendly relations with all its neighbours.
-He expressed these views while talking to the media after his meeting with the World Bank delegation.
+He said that he had many things to say about the attitude of India with regard to ties with Pakistan but Pakistan always strived for friendly ties with all its neighbours.
+He expressed these views while talking to media men after his meeting with World Bank delegation.

 Comments